robertkarol/didactic/Expressions Evaluation - Indirect Recursion/readme.md

 This can't be classified as recursion based on the definition we knew.
 So, we'll extend the previous definition and state that what we called recursion it's actually, *direct recursion* (because func1 directly calles itself).
 Let's continue with this "weird" code.
 We see that there is a "ping-pong" game between them, ecah passing the control to each other.
 This is called *indirect rescursion*.
 That's because `func1` passes the control to `func2`, which passes it back to `func1`.
 So, here we have a recursion, but with the help of an intermediate.

+## Algorithm for evaluating and expression using indirect recursion
+First things first, we must keep in mind that arithmetic expressions are __not the only expressions that can be evaluated with this technique__.
+So, I'll state a general algorithm that can be used as a start template for any problem of this kind, with examples for the arithmetic ones.
+A trivial assumption will be made: operators have an arity of at least 1.

+A general algorithm would be:
+1. Identify all the operators that may be in the expression.
+Let's call it the *set of operators*.
+2. Separate the set of operators into subsets based on priority.
+Each subset will have a priority between 1 and N, where N is the number of subsets we created.
+3. For each subset, create a function.
+For each function having a priotity of N, first take the result of calling the function having the priority N-1.
+The result of the function having the priority N-1 will be one operand for our function with a priority of N.
+4. Create a top level function called `evaluate` that will call the lowest priority function, the function with a priority of N, and will return the result.
+5. Identify then possible domain of representation for the operand.
+Create a function that is responsible of "extracting" an operand for us.
+Let's call it `value`.
+6. Create a function that will abstractize the value extraction, called `operand`.
+If there are paranthesis allowed in the expression, handle this case here.
+If there is an opening paranthesis is found, call the top level evaluation function: `evaluate`.
+7. The the highest priority function will call the `operand` function.
+8. For each priority-based function, look for the actual operator in the expression and fulfil the arity requirement: for each of the following operand needed, call again the function with a priority of N-1.
+Return the result.

 ## Link to problems